openstack/openstack-ansible/doc/source/reference/configuration/using-overrides.rst

 usual variables overridable by a deployer, like a regular Ansible role.
 This defaults are the closest possible to OpenStack standards.

-They can be overriden at multiple levels.
+They can be overridden at multiple levels.

 Group vars and host vars
 ------------------------